adrian-kriegel/lemur-api-node/README.md

 	//link up your postman collection
 	postman:
 	{
-		apikey: 'your postman api key here',
-		collection_uid: 'uid of your postman collection'
+		apikey: process.env.POSTMAN_API_KEY,
+		collection_uid: process.env.POSTMAN_COLLECTION_UID
 	},

-	//a list of schemas if you want to use $ref in your parameter definitions
+	//a list of schemas if you want to use $ref
 	schemas:
 	{
-		//...
+		date:
+		{
+			//a json schema for a date which can be referenced using $ref
+			id: '/date',
+			type: 'string',

+			//this is redundant and merely for the purpose of the example
+			//since we use the process function to cast to Date anyway
+			pattern: /^\d{1,2}\/\d{1,2}\/\d{4}$/,
+		}
 	}
 })